Best Ever Customer Relationship Net Additions

-- 15% reduction in repair-related truck rolls per customer relationship.
+- 16% reduction in repair-related truck rolls per customer relationship

-- 97% on-time percentage for customer appointments within the Company’s industry-leading one-hour appointment window.
+- 99% on-time percentage for customer appointments within industry-leading one-hour appointment arrival windows

 CONSOLIDATED REVENUE AND PROFITABILITY RESULTS

-Revenue for the first quarter of 2015 increased 3.5% year over year as a result of revenue growth at the Business Services and Residential Services segments.
+Revenue for the first quarter of 2016 increased 7.2% year over year as a result of revenue growth at all segments.

-The increase in operating expenses was primarily due to higher programming, employee, maintenance and bad debt expense; partially offset by declines in marketing costs and voice costs.
-The increase in employee costs reflects the Company’s continued investments in sales and marketing, technical operations and customer care initiatives and a $26 million increase in pension expense, partially offset by a $27 million decrease in employee medical costs (as a result of changes in estimates of previously established employee medical accruals and lower claims activity) and lower shared functions personnel cost.
+The increase in operating expenses was primarily due to higher programming and employee costs, partially offset by a decline in bad debt expense.
+The increase in employee costs reflects the Company’s continued investments in sales and marketing, technical operations and customer care initiatives, as well as a $26 million increase in employee medical costs (as a result of prior year changes in estimates of previously established employee medical accruals, partially offset by lower claims activity).

 DETAILED SEGMENT RESULTS